actix/examples/websockets/autobahn/README.md

 cargo run
 ```

-### Running Autobahn Test Suite
+### Running autobahn test suite

 Running the autobahn test suite is easiest using the docker image as explained on the [autobahn test suite repo](https://github.com/crossbario/autobahn-testsuite#using-the-testsuite-docker-image).

-After starting the server, in the same directory, run the test suite in "fuzzing client" mode:
+After starting the server, in the same directory, run the test suite in "fuzzing client" mode.

+#### Docker

 ```sh
 docker run -it --rm \